-Well, we were supposed to say goodbye a year ago, but then I got pregnant.
-So we had to push the movie a year.
-But once we did the second Resident Evil we thought, “Oh, wouldn’t it be cool to do a trilogy.”
-Because Paul always had a story in his head.
-And then when the studio asked for a fourth one we thought, “Oh, wouldn’t it be cool to do a second trilogy.”
-But never thinking we actually would.
-But Paul always had a story in his head, so I think it makes sense.
-It’s the second trilogy, six movies.
-It’s looks great in a box set.
+Well, we were supposed to say goodbye a year ago, but then I got pregnant so we had to push the movie back a year.
+But once we did the second Resident Evil, we thought, ‘Oh, wouldn’t it be cool to do a trilogy.’
+Paul always had a story in his head, and then the studio asked for a fourth one, so we thought, ‘Wouldn’t it be cool to do a second trilogy.’
+But we never thought we actually would.
+I think this makes sense – it’s the second trilogy; six movies.
+It looks great in a box set.

 What do you think has been the secret to Resident Evil’s longevity and its place in Hollywood history as the most successful video game franchise of all time?

-We’ve never - and when I say we I mean my husband Paul - he’s never allowed any outside pressure to dictate when he was going to write a new script.
-We’ve always taken a two to three year break between films.
-I feel like it was a chance to refuel, a chance to do other things.
-And when the inspiration hit to write a new script, it was very organic and very natural.
-And because we really love this franchise and it’s been something that brought us together, and had a child through it, it’s meaningful for us.
-So the last thing we wanted was for it to become this machine of just going back to the grind to make another one.
-It was always exciting, and the story always went somewhere new, and every film has its own look.
-That comes from taking a break and coming back to something.
-And I think people can feel that passion for it that we didn’t just do it to cash in.
+My husband Paul has never allowed any outside pressures to dictate when he was going to write a new script.
+We’ve always taken a two- to three-year break between films.
+I feel like it’s a chance to refuel and do other things.
+When the inspiration hit to write a new script, it was very organic and very natural.
+We really love this franchise and it’s been something that brought us together.
+We had a child through it and it’s meaningful for us, so the last thing we wanted was for it to become this machine of just going back to the grind to make another one.
+It was always exciting, and the story always went somewhere new, and every film has its own look – that comes from taking a break and coming back to something.
+I think people can feel that passion for it that we didn’t just do it to cash in.
 It was something that was done over a period of time and made with a lot of love.